 - North Lumina Parking Lot

-- Jack Parker Boulevard Parking Lot
+- Jack Parker Boulevard Parking Lot - south end of the island adjacent to the gazebo

-- Ocean View Parking Lot
+- Ocean View Parking Lot - North end of Wrightsville Beach

-Located in between the hopping beach communities of Carolina Beach and Wrightsville Beach, Masonboro Island is a breath of fresh air for nature lovers.
+Located in between the hopping beach communities of Carolina Beach and Wrightsville Beach, Mansonboro Island is a breath of fresh air for nature lovers.
 This undeveloped island is the largest of the 10 sites that comprise the Coastal Reserve and National Estuarine Research Reserve system, and it features 8.4 miles of completely pristine beaches.
 As a result, it’s a great spot for shelling, beachcombing, birdwatching, and just enjoying miles of seashore with little if any company.

-How to get there: The only way to access Masonboro Island is by boat, and visitors can often anchor on the southern or northern edges of the island.
+How to get there: The only way to access Mansonboro Island is by boat, and visitors can often anchor on the southern or northern edges of the island.
 Tours and water taxi service may be available via tour companies that are based in both Wrightsville Beach and Carolina Beach.

 One of the busiest towns along the Cape Fear area, Carolina Beach is a great destination because of its wide variety of shorelines.
 Visitors who like crowds and activity can head to the Carolina Beach Boardwalk – one of the most popular attractions in the area - while visitors who prefer a quieter setting can head north to the undeveloped Freeman Park, which is accessible by 4WD vehicle and which is completely undeveloped.
 Miles of pretty beaches are available in between, and the town also has an on-site fishing pier – the Carolina Beach Fishing Pier – which is ideal for anglers.